mhurty/mhurty.github.io/_posts/2016-07-13-how-to-post.md

 - Click the green "New Pull Request" button.
 - Compare the master branch to your working branch. <sup id='fnref2'>[2]</sup>
+- Add a comprehensive note on the content of the Pull Request so that your reviewers will know what they are looking for in the new or updated code.
 - Click the green "Create Pull Request" button to create the actual pull request.

 Switch to the **berks** repository on your laptop and create a new branch so you can update the `Gemfile` with the path to your working branch in ecto so that you can create a Review App.
 (For simplicity, consider using the same name for the berks repository as the branch name you are using on the ecto repository.):